Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

 The `Nav` component renders links in either a horizontal or vertical layout.
 Horizontal nav will switch to vertical when displayed on mobile.

 The `Nav` component accepts an array of links.
 By default a link expects a `label` and `href` and render an anchor tag.
-If using the component in an application that uses a library like `react-router-dom` the items prop can pass the properties it needs such as `to`.
-When using a custom component to render the link you need to pass that component to the Nav using the `LinkComponent` property.
+If using the component with a library like `react-router-dom` the component can accept a `LinkComponent` to render a link and the associated required properties must be stored in each `navItem`.

 ### Basic Usage - Vertical
 <CodeHighlighter source={`const navItems=[